Sam20B/Sam20B/README.md

 - 🤔 I’m looking for help with improving my skills in UI design
 - 💬 Ask me about: front-end web development
 - 📫 How to reach me: wafulabibiana93@gmail.com
-- ⚡ Fun fact: I am also an artist which makes me the best choice for web designing
+- ⚡ Fun fact: I am also an artist which makes me a better choice for web designing